 Northeastern Pennsylvania will be the next medtech hub, if Ben Franklin Technology Partners of Northeastern Pennsylvania (BFTP; Bethlehem) has anything to say about it.
 A public/private partnership, BFTP links early-stage technology firms and established manufacturers with funding, people, technology, universities, and other resources.

 Pennsylvania State University’s Small Business Development Center in State College offers consulting services and seminars for small businesses and those who are thinking of starting a business in Centre or Mifflin Counties.

 Pennsylvania’s medtech advocacy group, Pennsylvania Bio (Wayne), offers networking services and a voice in public policy, both in the state capital and in Washington.

 Among its other programs, the state’s Department of Community and Economic Development’s Innovate in PA program is designed to accelerate the creation of high-wage jobs in technology-based companies that are developing life-saving therapeutics and medical devices.

-In his most recent State of the State address, Governor Mario Cuomo pledged more than $100 million for the New York Genomic Medicine Network, a partnership between the New York Genome Center and the University of Buffalo’s Center for Computational Research.
+In his most recent State of the State address, Governor Andrew Cuomo pledged more than $100 million for the New York Genomic Medicine Network, a partnership between the New York Genome Center and the University of Buffalo’s Center for Computational Research.
 His goal is to advance biomedical research and grow the genomic medicine industry in the region.
 The network will link the New York City university medical community with the emerging Buffalo medical technology corridor.

 Cuomo’s so-called “Buffalo Billion” economic development initiative includes grants for the Buffalo Medical Innovation and Commercialization Hub on the Buffalo Niagara Medical Campus.
 This initiative will create a facility that supports drug screening, pharmaceutical development, bioinformatics research and development, and other technologies.